d2cml-ai/CausalAI-Course/Clase_1/1_Intro_Github.md

     * **"I can no longer reproduce the first version of my report or code."**
     * **"Who wrote this 2 years ago and what for?"**

-## VERSION CONTROL?
+## Version Control Systems
 Let's see an example of how **Version Control** works in a familiar software for you: DROPBOX.
 [Example](https://www.dropbox.com/history/202108_Bolivia/03_Scripts/01_import.R?_subject_uid=392562030&undelete=1)

 <img src="dropbox_version_control.png" alt="REPO" width="900" title = "REPO"/>

-In Dropbox every time you save the file it is saved in the version history. **But every time you save the file did you actually make significant changes?** Did you have any reason why you saved the same file twice in the same day?
+In Dropbox every time you save the file it is saved in the version history.
+* **But every time you save the file did you actually make significant changes?**
+* **Did you have any reason why you saved the same file twice in the same day?**

 ## What is Git, Github y Github Desktop?